gleannyc/documentation/docs/index.md

 # Glean Overview

 Glean is an interactive data exploration tool that enables anyone in your organization to discover actionable insights.
-If you have feedback about the product or this documentaiton, please reach out to [product@glean.io](mailto:product@glean.io).
+If you have feedback about the product or this documentation, please reach out to [product@glean.io](mailto:product@glean.io).

 !!! info "New to Glean?"